Example Career: Wind Energy Development Managers

 - Information Ordering - The ability to arrange things or actions in a certain order or pattern according to a specific rule or set of rules (e.g., patterns of numbers, letters, words, pictures, mathematical operations).

-What Wind Energy Project Managers Should Be Interested In
+What Wind Energy Development Managers Should Be Interested In

 - Enterprising - Enterprising occupations frequently involve starting up and carrying out projects.
 These occupations can involve leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.